SithHappens/Grasping/README.md

-# Grasping
+# Robot Grasping

-Please find my seminar paper about the combination of vision and touch for robot grasping in the PDF file in this repository.
+Please find my seminar paper about the combination of vision and touch sensors for robot grasping tasks in the PDF file in this repository.